-- Provide outreach, trainings, and education to the community and policymakers
+- Provide behavioral health education, outreach, and policy expertise to the community and policymakers

-- Develop and build relationships with community partners and stakeholders to work on joint initiatives
+- Develop and build relationships with community partners and stakeholders and work with them on joint initiatives and advocacy efforts

-- Show you how to contact your legislators and other elected officials, quick link www.cga.ct.gov
+- Provide information regarding your legislators and other elected officials; quick link cga.ct.gov

 - Attend meetings with state or local officials to provide support as requested